andres-luengo/bart/docs/installation.rst

 Requirements
 ------------

-The RFI Pipeline requires Python 3.8 or later and has the following dependencies:
+The BART toolkit requires Python 3.8 or later and has the following dependencies:

 * numpy >= 1.20.0
 * pandas >= 1.3.0